carpentries-incubator/python-text-analysis/_episodes/09-wordEmbed_train-word2vec.md

 > {:.solution}
 {:.challenge}

+> ## Comparing Vector Representations Across Authors
+>
+> Recall that the Word2Vec model learns to encode a word's meaning/representation based on that word's most common surrounding context words.
+By training two separate Word2Vec models on, e.g., books collected from two different authors (one model for each author), we can compare how the different authors tend to use words differently.
+What are some research questions or words that we could investigate with this kind of approach?
+>
+> > ## Solution
+> > a
+> > As one possible approach, we could compare how authors tend to represent different genders.
+It could be that older books tend to produce word vectors for man and women that are further apart from one another than newer books.
+> >
+> {:.solution}
+{:.challenge}

 ### Other word embedding models
 While Word2Vec is a famous model that is still used throughout many NLP applications today, there are a few other word embedding models that you might also want to consider exploring.
 GloVe and fastText are among the two most popular choices to date.